 What is vulnerability management?

-Bad actors are tirelessly testing your network for easy access to your crucial data and files.
-By the time you've identified a breach, it may already be too late—the intruders have likely already run off with your data or have brought your operations to a screeching halt.
+Threat actors are tirelessly testing your network for easy access to your crucial data and files.
+By the time you've identified a breach, it's already be too late—the intruders have run off with your data or have brought your operations to a screeching halt.

 What is a vulnerability management program?